contiv/vpp/docs/dev-guide/SERVICES.md

    that is routed from each pod through TAP back into VPP.
 We choose the last unicast IP address from `PodCIDR` to server as this virtual loopback and ensure that it is never allocated to a pod.
- * `out2in-only` tells the NAT plugin to apply the associated static mapping and create a new dynamic entry for a session only if the destination == mappings‘ external IP (as DNAT).
+ * `out2in-only`: if enabled the NAT plugin will apply the associated static mapping and create a new dynamic entry for a session only if the destination == mappings‘ external IP (as DNAT).
 Under the default configuration, the mapping would apply (as source NAT) also for connections initiated from the local IPs, replacing the source address with the external IP (breaking policies for example).
+ * `tag`: string tag opaque to VPP/NAT plugin.
+Used by Contiv-VPP control plane to associate NAT rule with the corresponding service, which is needed by the re-sync procedure.
+ * `local_num`: the number of local endpoints.
+ * `locals`: list of local endpoints.

 #### Dynamic source-NAT
 For a dynamic SNAT of the outbound traffic, the interface needs to be further